Skip to contents

 Recall that the original model parameters (which generated the data) are given as finalAsymptoteIntensityRatio = 0.3, maximum = 10, slope1Param = 1, midPoint1Param = 7, slope2Param = 1, midPointDistanceParam = 8, h0 = 2.

 We can recover the parameter estimates from both of the doubleSigmoidalModel objects created above. fitObj_zero does not return a value for h0h_0 (because it is not part of the estimation process).
-The rest of the parameter values are nearly identical, but models with h0=0h_0 = 0 are fundamentally different from models with h00h_0 \ne 0.
+When h0h_0 is allowed to vary freely, the full set of parameters are estimated to be much closer to the data generating parameters (as opposed to when h0=0h_0 = 0 is forced).

 fitObj_zero$doubleSigmoidalModel |>

-select(finalAsymptoteIntensityRatio_Estimate, maximum_Estimate, slope1Param_Estimate, midPoint1Param_Estimate,
+dplyr::select(finalAsymptoteIntensityRatio_Estimate, maximum_Estimate, slope1Param_Estimate, midPoint1Param_Estimate,

 slope2Param_Estimate, midPointDistanceParam_Estimate) |>